-Why creative learning is important for your little one
+Why creative learning is important for your growing child

-Interesting, creative ways of learning may nurture your little one and help facilitate your child’s brain cell connections!
+Interesting, creative ways of learning may nurture your growing child and help facilitate your child’s brain cell connections!

 Your child is at the age where brain cells are building connections amazingly fast.
 As a mum, it is a wonderful experience to watch just how much your child can learn at this age, even if it is something seemingly simple like holding a water bottle properly or drinking from a cup without spilling the contents!